-In the architectural wonder that is the Chicago Cultural Center, to see what is arguably the most magnificent Tiffany dome ever created, all one has to do is look up.
+In the architectural wonder that is the Chicago Cultural Center, to see what is arguably the most magnificent Tiffany dome ever created, all you have to do is look up.

-The cultural center’s Preston Bradley Hall is home to the 38 ft. diameter dome which claims to be the largest of its type in the world—and at 1,134 sq. ft. of colorful mosaic wonder including 30,000 individual panes of glass, the boast seems valid.
+The center’s Preston Bradley Hall is home to a 200-foot-diameter dome that is touted as the largest of its kind in the world—and with 1,134 square feet of colorful mosaics, including 30,000 individual panes of glass, the boast seems valid.

 Completed in 1897, the dome was designed for the Chicago Public Library by Tiffany’s legendary “chief mosaicist” J. A. Holzer.
-When the gorgeously ornate building was acquired by the Chicago Cultural Center 1986, they inherited the masterpiece that graced the ceiling of the structure that was estimated to be worth $2,000,000—the dome alone is currently valued at around $35,000,000.
+When the Chicago Cultural Center acquired the gorgeously ornate building 1986, the center also inherited the masterpiece that graced the ceiling of the structure.
+Though the building was estimated to be worth $2,000,000, the dome alone is currently valued at around $35,000,000.

-More than 800,000 visitors gaze up at the newly-restored dome every year, entranced by the new assortment of delightful colors and angles that being enhanced by the seasons outside brings to the formerly stuffy, covered up version.
-When you tire of admiring the vastness of the dome in Preston Bradley Hall, you can always head over to the center’s rotunda in the Grand Army of the Republic Hall to view the dome’s smaller, but no less alluring smaller counterpart.
+Now, more than 800,000 visitors gaze up at the newly restored dome every year, entranced by the new assortment of delightful colors and angles.
+When you tire of admiring the vastness of the dome in Preston Bradley Hall, you can always head over to the center’s rotunda in the Grand Army of the Republic Hall to view the dome’s smaller, but no less alluring counterpart.